 For bookkeepers and controllers

-This is built for the people who have to explain the differences
+This is for the person who has to explain the differences

 Bookkeepers are often brought in once the audit gets technical: totals do not match, owner/officer treatment needs support, subcontractor payments need proof, and the auditor wants cleaner backup.